All ingredients are individually packaged, but our central facility

 Ground Pork 160° F

-Transfer to prepared baking sheet, flat side down.
-Drizzle with 2 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
+Transfer to prepared baking sheet and top cut-sides with 2 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
+Massage oil and seasoning into potatoes.
+Place on baking sheet, cut-sides down.

 Roast in hot oven until tender, 20-25 minutes.

-Carefully, sprinkle with half the Parmesan (reserve remaining for garnish).
-Bake again until cheese is bubbling and lightly browned, 5-8 minutes.
+Carefully remove from oven.
+Gently press down on potatoes using a utensil.
+Flip potatoes.
+Sprinkle cut-sides with half the Parmesan (reserve remaining for garnish).
+Roast again until cheese is bubbling and lightly browned, 5-8 minutes.

 While potatoes bake, prepare ingredients.